satyajit-patil/grafana/docs/sources/installation/upgrading.md

 grafana-cli plugins update-all
 ```

-## Database backup
+## Database Backup

 Before upgrading it can be a good idea to backup your Grafana database.
 This will ensure that you can always rollback to your previous version.
 During startup, Grafana will automatically migrate the database schema (if there are changes or new tables).
 Sometimes this can cause issues if you later want to downgrade.

 #### sqlite

 If you use sqlite you only need to make a backup of your `grafana.db` file.
-This is usually located at `/var/lib/grafana/grafana.db` on Unix systems.
+This is usually located at `/var/lib/grafana/grafana.db` on unix system.
 If you are unsure what database you use and where it is stored check you grafana configuration file.
 If you
 installed grafana to custom location using a binary tar/zip it is usually in `<grafana_install_dir>/data`.